 The landmark mapping process is performed simultaneously with SLAM.
 During SLAM, when the robot is at a landmark that might be a point of interest, we simply save the current robot pose in the map frame and an RGB image of the landmark to the disk with a single key press.
 No labels or text descriptions are needed at this stage.
 The resulting landmark map is shown in Fig.~\ref{fig:environment}.

-During navigation, this module is activated when the extracted intent is \textit{Object goal}.
+During navigation, this module is activated when the intent is \textit{Object goal} or \textit{Location goal}.
 After the goal is confirmed by the NLU, the CLIP model selects the landmark whose image has the highest similarity score with the descriptions of landmarks.
 To obtain the image-text similarity score, a text encoder and an image encoder first convert the input text and all images to vector embeddings.
 Then, the text and image similarity score is computed by the cosine similarity between the pairwise text and image embeddings.
 The image with the highest similarity score is selected as the goal.
 Finally, the corresponding location of the chosen landmark on the map is sent to an action client, which sets the goal for the robot.